zh/scaffold-eth/README.md

-# Scaffold-Multi, ERC-20 Token on Fantom blockchain
+# Scaffold-Multi, ERC-20 Token example

 > everything you need to build on EVM-compatible blockchains! 🚀